ludocode/pottery/include/pottery/lifecycle/README.md

 pottery_error_t init_steal(CONTEXT_TYPE context, REF_TYPE to, REF_TYPE from);
 ```

-Constructs and initializes an unconstructed element by stealing the contents of another existing element, leaving the `from` element initialized but with junk contents.
+Constructs and initializes an unconstructed value by stealing the contents of another existing value, leaving the `from` value initialized but with junk contents.

-The elements must be distinct.
-It is an error to pass the same element for both `to` and `from`.
+The values must be distinct.
+It is an error to pass the same value for both `to` and `from`.

-If this succeeds, POTTERY_OK is returned; otherwise the destination element is not initialized and must not be destroyed, while the source element is initialized but in an indeterminate (junk) state.
-The contents of the source object are not preserved on error.
+If this succeeds, POTTERY_OK is returned; otherwise the destination value is not initialized and must not be destroyed, while the source value is initialized but in an indeterminate (junk) state.
+The contents of the source value are not preserved on error.

 ```c
 pottery_error_t init_steal_bulk(CONTEXT_TYPE context, VALUE_TYPE* to, VALUE_TYPE* from, size_t n);
 ```

-Constructs and initializes a range of unconstructed elements by stealing the contents of a non-overlapping range of existing elements, leaving the `from` elements initialized but with junk contents.
+Constructs and initializes a range of unconstructed values by stealing the contents of a non-overlapping range of existing values, leaving the `from` values initialized but with junk contents.

-The elements must be distinct.
-It is an error to pass overlapping ranges of elements.
+The values must be distinct.
+It is an error to pass overlapping ranges of values.

-If this succeeds, POTTERY_OK is returned; otherwise any successfully initialized elements in the destination array are destroyed leaving the entire array uninitialized, while the entire source array is initialized but in an indeterminate (junk) state.
-The contents of the source objects are not preserved on error.
+If this succeeds, POTTERY_OK is returned; otherwise any successfully initialized values in the destination array are destroyed leaving the entire array uninitialized, while the entire source array is initialized but in an indeterminate (junk) state.
+The contents of the source values are not preserved on error.

 This requires that a `VALUE_TYPE` be defined.